 The European Farm Network is a trailblazer

 The Farm Network traces its roots to the UK where the first farm – Rawcliffe Bridge – was established in 2002.
 Since then, the program has evolved and expanded all over Europe.
-Today, the Farm Network has over 15 farms and a rich network of more than 30 partner organizations in seven countries.
+Today, the Farm Network includes many farms and a rich network of more than 30 partner organizations in eight countries.

-On the Rawcliffe Bridge Farm BASF has been monitoring progress of biodiversity management for the last ten years.
+On the Rawcliffe Bridge Farm BASF has been monitoring progress of biodiversity management since 2002.
 Since 2008, the Grange Farm belongs to our farm network, too.

 Biodiversity monitoring in the Polish farms is used to raise awareness among farmers and other groups.

-The large farm in Saxony-Anhalt joined the network in 2012, followed by two other farms in 2015.
+The large farm in Saxony-Anhalt joined the network in 2012, followed by several other farms afterwards.
 The partners focus on biodiversity and water conservation.

 A network of partners jointly monitor and improve biodiversity all over the country, with Marchelepot farm working since 2011.